mateosilguero/consistencss/README.md

 yarn add consistencss
 ```

-## Using Hermes ?
-(Android only):
+## Troubleshooting

+### "Property 'Proxy' doesn't exist, js engine: hermes"

+> android

-Are you enabled [Hermes](https://reactnative.dev/docs/hermes) in your project ? so then you probably will see a red screen with the "Property 'Proxy' doesn't exist, js engine: hermes" message.
+If [Hermes](https://reactnative.dev/docs/hermes)nnbm6 is enabled in your project, you probably will see a red screen with the "Property 'Proxy' doesn't exist, js engine: hermes" message.

+> Quick fix: disable Hermes (not recommend).

+If you are using React Native 0.63, this library is not compatible with Hermes yet, so you must disable it.

+We are actively tracking the changes to Hermes to ensure support.

-In this case, you should update the hermes version to `v0.4.2-rc1` (since Proxy was not inside hermes before)
+But if you are using React Native <= 0.62.2, you could update the hermes version to `v0.4.2-rc1` (since Proxy was not inside hermes before)

 ```sh
 npm install hermes-engine@v0.4.2-rc1